mohamedreda3/feadback/README.md

  },"data": {"uname": "Mohamed Reda“, "phone": "01212745939“ }} </li>

 <h1> The Second endpoint: http://registesys.atwebpages.com/login </h1>
-<h2> to login </h2>
-the data you should send to it is a type of JSON object
+<h2> to login. the data you should send to it is a type of JSON object</h2>
 <li> Ex. {
 "email":"mmoh33657@gmail.com",
 "password":"mohamedreda",